Tyler-Laudenslager/Splat-Studio/README.md

 # Splat-Studio
 Web Based Art Studio For Primary School Kids

-All Rights Reserved.
-Copyright 2022 Splat Studio.
+All Rights Reserved. © 2022 Symonix.

 Free To Use Forever (with limited functionality).